jordanebelanger/SwiftyBluetooth/README.md

 }
 ```
 ### Scanning for Peripherals
-You can scan for peripherals by calling `scanWithTimeout(...)` while passing a `timeout` in seconds and a `callback` closure to receive `Peripheral` result callbacks as well as update on the status of your scan:
+Scan for peripherals by calling `scanWithTimeout(...)` while passing a `timeout` in seconds and a `callback` closure to receive `Peripheral` result callbacks as well as update on the status of your scan:
 ```swift
 // You can pass in nil if you want to discover all Peripherals SwiftyBluetooth.scanForPeripherals(withServiceUUIDs: nil, timeoutAfter: 15) { scanResult in